Probate Q&A Series

 5. Distribute Partition Sale Proceeds

-• After the court orders a partition sale of real property, the clerk of court holds the net proceeds.
-See N.C.
+• After a partition sale of real property, the proceeds are paid and distributed as provided in North Carolina’s partition statutes, not under N.C.
 Gen. Stat. § 28-2.

 • The clerk pays sale costs and liens first.

-• Include these funds in your final accounting and distribute them under the will or by intestacy laws.
+• Include these funds in your accounting and distribute them under the will or by intestacy laws, as applicable.

 6. Final Accounting and Discharge

-• Prepare a full accounting showing all receipts (including partition sale proceeds) and disbursements.
+• Prepare a full accounting showing all receipts (including any estate share of partition sale proceeds) and disbursements.

-• File the accounting and notice of hearing.
+• File the accounting and any required closing documents.

-• Once the court approves your final accounting, you receive a discharge and close the estate.
+• Once the clerk approves your final accounting, you may be discharged and close the estate.

 Key Steps to Keep the Process on Track